tolgaergin/star-wars-top-trumps/README.md

 - First round the game will pick 2 (or more) random starships in 10 starships. (added new 10 records to my store)
 - Second round the game will pick 2 (or more) random starships in 20 starships. (added new 10 records to my store)
 - Third round the game will pick 2 (or more) random starships in 30 starships. (added new 10 records to my store)
 - Fourth round the game will pick 2 (or more) random starships in 37 starships.
-And finally the application doesnt need to make another request to the server so because I aggreated all the data from the server to the redux store.
+And finally the application doesnt need to make another request to the server so because I populated all the data from the server to the redux store.

 ### Playing the game